SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 09 September, 2024 at 23:34:43
+# Last Refreshed - 10 September, 2024 at 23:34:18
 The Latest Activity was a VirtualRide -

-<b>Zwift - Climb Time in Watopia</b>
+<b>Zwift - Pacer Group Ride: Tick Tock in Watopia with Maria</b>

-which happened on 09 September, 2024 at 17:18:34
+which happened on 10 September, 2024 at 17:13:54

-Which is 0 years, 0 months, 0 days, 6 hours and 16 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 6 hours and 20 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/12367681153
+You can see it here https://www.strava.com/activities/12376295420

 ## Number of Rides
 How many rides have I done each year?